We Need To Talk About Karen

 For those of you who don’t know, “Karen” is a broad term used in memes (visual internet snapshots of popular ideas) to represent a certain kind of entitled woman who is uncritical of her own opinions but highly censorious of others.

-Karen, or maybe Caryn, cares a lot about abstract things like poor people and animals but has an intense, negative reaction to actual people who contradict her or don’t show the right amount of enthusiasm for her personal choices.
-Karin (you get the play on spelling?) bristles.
-Your slights are never forgiven or forgotten.
+Karen, or maybe Karine, cares a lot about abstract things like poor people and animals but also has an intense, negative reaction to actual people who contradict her or don’t show the right amount of enthusiasm for her personal choices.
+Karen bristles.
+Your slights are never forgotten or forgiven.
 They are chalked up.
 For later.
-Just you wait.
+Just - you - wait.
+I’ve also known women who have ended female friendships because another woman didn’t “like” her Facebook or Instagram posts.
+The same women whose partner was unfaithful; abused them; worshipped Hitler and wanted to spit in their mouths during sex.
+It’s odd, but it’s clear that many women find another woman not liking her curtains more egregious than any of the above.

 The Karen meme has been around for over 20 years but recently became mainstream and politicised as various sects feminisms did battle for ownership of it.
 Radical feminists thought it classicist; white intersectional feminists thought it misogynistic; black intersectional feminists objected to white intersectional feminists culturally appropriating their favourite privileged white woman drag.